SQUADS & COACHES

 MEET THE COACHES...

-An introduction to competitive swimming is made during this time with the Juniors, usually by an invitation to compete for the club in a novice competition.
+An introduction to competitive swimming is made during this time, usually by an invitation to compete for the club in a novice competition.
 These galas are designed especially for swimmers entering the competitive world and are usually for swimmers up to and including age 12.
 Novice galas are great fun, and a valuable introduction to the rules and regulations governing competitive swimming.
 At the poolside the children will be organised by a “Team Manager” who will guide them through the gala, and you will find the more experienced swimmers always help the younger, less confident children.
 “Team Spirit” begins here!

 Point to remember – the coaches will consider age, ability to train and character before a final decision to promote is made.